rgambord/c99-doc/doc/sections/5/2/4/2/2/index.rst

 .. _9899_5.2.4.2.2p11:

+.. container:: snum

+   :ref:`11 <9899_5.2.4.2.2p11>`

-:ref:`11 <9899_5.2.4.2.2p11>` The values given in the following list shall be replaced by constant expressions with implementation-defined (positive) values that are less than or equal to those shown:
+The values given in the following list shall be replaced by constant expressions with implementation-defined (positive) values that are less than or equal to those shown:

 -  the difference between 1 and the least value greater than 1 that is representable in the given floating point type, b\ :sup:`1-p`